navid72m/chatbot/README.md

-# Document Chat - Full Stack RAG Application
+# Document Chat - Full Stack RAG Application with Smart Universal Retrieval

 A sophisticated full-stack RAG (Retrieval-Augmented Generation) system that enables intelligent document querying using local LLMs, advanced vector search, and multiple retrieval strategies.
-Features a modern React frontend and Electron desktop application with a powerful FastAPI backend.
+Features a modern React frontend, Electron desktop application, and a powerful FastAPI backend with **Smart Universal Retrieval** - an intelligent entity-aware RAG system that adapts to any document type.

 ## 🎥 Demo Video